jhongover9000/alternate-realities/docs/index.md

 Another thing was the UI.
 We wanted to implement floating text in front of each table that would tell them what they needed to do, but we didn’t have the time to put that in.

 And of course there’s the super clean mesh slicing that I never got to coding.
+But I got something similar by thinking about how users would start cutting the ingredients based on the starting location of the knife.

 Audio was something that we wanted to add–– the reports of bombings while you're cooking your mixture is meant to be a foreshadowing of what you're actually doing.
 And the ending report is supposed to be telling you what you're making and that you're the evil.
 That the evil you need to be delivered from is yourself.
 But anyway, that's something we couldn't get done because we were working too much on the interactions...